 At Urban Outfitters, Inc. (“URBN” or the Company), the safety and health of our employees and customers is paramount.
-As we reopen our stores to the public, we are committed to doing so as responsibly and safely as possible.
 The ways in which we interact with one another and our customers has significantly changed due to the COVID-19 pandemic.
 As a result, certain policies and procedures have been modified, and new requirements introduced, to ensure we are adhering to applicable health and safety guidelines and complying with state and local law.
-While shopping or stores our customers should expect the below.
+While working in our stores below is what you can expect.

 Sent: Tuesday, March 31st

 We hope this communication finds you, your families and loved ones healthy and safe.
 The global spread of COVID-19 is affecting every one of us and is certainly impacting URBN, as well.
 Our efforts, as a company, have been directed at mitigating the risk to each of you while trying to maintain some business so we can continue to support and pay our workers.

 On March 14, all URBN stores around the world closed to the public.
 We were one of the first fashion retailers to take such drastic action, but it became clear that we could no longer keep our associates safe while inviting the public into our stores.
 With the virus now spreading, it’s clear those stores will remain closed for the foreseeable future.

 We also divided our home office workers into two groups – those that are location dependent, meaning they had to be at a central location in order to perform their jobs, and those that are location independent.
 This latter group we asked to work from home and maintain social distancing.
 We divided the location dependent group into two subgroups, A and B, and asked each to rotate days at work so the number of people at our offices and fulfillment centers at any one time would be much reduced, once again to permit correct social distancing.